mohab-sameh/Injectorray/README.md

 Repository for Injectorray.
 The auto ASCII art into hardcoded C++ array code converter.

-This C++ code receives user text input (mainly optimized for ASCII art) and turns it into a plain text C++ code which can later be copied and pasted into the compiler in order to inject the ASCII art directly into a 2d array, character by character.
+This C++ code receives user text input (mainly optimized for ASCII art) and turns it into a plain text C++ code which can later be copied and pasted into the compiler in order to inject the ASCII art directly into a 2d array.

 How to use:
 1) create a new C++ project file.